Smoking high THC weed... and how I quit

 - I didn't really like the feeling of the THC.

-- I was more productive without the THC element.
+- I became far more productive without the THC element.

-- I was far more social compared to when I smoked high THC strains.
+- I was way more social compared to when I smoked high THC strains.

 - Buying weed on the street is a lot more hassle compared to getting it delivered to your home.